-Healthy blood oxygen levels are between 95-100 percent, while blood oxygen levels between 90-94 percent are considered low, but not a serious health issue.
-Doctors typically prescribe supplemental O2 when a patient’s blood oxygen tension when breathing is below 55 mm Hg, or their baseline oxygen saturation was 88 percent or less, according to Medscape.
-Oxygen is best utilized to achieve a target range rather than a fixed-dose.
+Healthy blood oxygen levels are between 95 to 100%, while blood oxygen levels between 90 to 94% are considered low, but not a serious health issue.
+Doctors typically prescribe supplemental oxygen when a patient’s blood oxygen tension while breathing is below 55 mm Hg, or their baseline oxygen saturation is 88% or less, according to Medscape.
+Oxygen is best utilized to achieve a target range rather than a fixed dose.

-For someone with COPD, the target range should be between 88-92 percent.
-Blood oxygen levels below 88 percent out the patient at risk of hypoxia, or a deficiency of oxygen reaching body tissue, or hypercapnia, which is excessive carbon dioxide in the bloodstream.
+For someone with COPD, the target range should be between 88 to 92%.
+Blood oxygen levels below 88% put the patient at risk of hypoxia, or a deficiency of oxygen reaching body tissue, or hypercapnia, which is excessive carbon dioxide in the bloodstream.

-When using supplemental O2, it’s good to treat oxygen like any other drug prescribed by your doctor and use it as recommended.
-Your provider will recommend the amount of oxygen needed to keep your blood oxygen levels above 90 percent.
+When using supplemental oxygen, it’s good to treat oxygen like any other drug prescribed by your doctor and use it as recommended.
+Your provider will recommend the amount of oxygen needed to keep your blood oxygen levels above 90%.

 Using supplemental oxygen set above the recommended levels can irritate the lining of the nose and cause dryness or bleeding.
 A humidifier is included in some oxygen equipment to avoid this issue.

 Alternative treatments to medications and oxygen are out there.
-The Lung Health Institute offers wellness plans and lung restoration treatment that has helped many patients regain control of their lives.
-Take the next step to find relief.
+Lung Health Institute offers a wellness plan and cellular therapy that has helped many patients regain control of their lives.
 Contact Lung Health Institute today for more information or to schedule a free consultation.